AdviseMI Host Site Application 2025-2026

 High schools with fewer than 75 graduating seniors may partner with up to 1 other school to split the adviser’s time and the cost share.
 Applications where an adviser would be serving fewer than 50 students is not necessarily a competitive application.

 These funds can be provided by district and non-district sources, including but not limited to: a community foundation, an intermediate school district, a United Way, a family foundation, a corporation/business, a local government, or any combination.
-Match funding must be secured by the high school.
+Funding must be secured by the high school.
 If you need assistance locating cost share or drafting a funding request, please let MCAN know.

 AdviseMI host sites are required to participate in College Bound Michigan (CBMI), a free/funded suite of events to promote college access and build college going culture, and to send a representative to the annual MCAN conference at a discounted rate.